 The selection of manoeuvres and, in general, selection of strategies of an HAV is inherently restricted by the imperfections of the "Lagebild" computed by the perception chain.
 This Lagebild, often also referred to as the world model of the HAV, is bound to deviate from what in the AI community is called ground truth.
-Problems causing the withdrawal of the license to run robotaxis in the city of San Francisco30, or as leading to the recall of more than 2 million Tesla's and as evidenced by the related accident analysis carried out by the NHTSA give ample evidence of situations where the perception chain may miss or incorrectly classify objects in the environment of the ego system.
+Problems causing the withdrawal of the license to run robotaxis in the city of San Franciso30, or as leading to the recall of more than 2 million Tesla's31 and as evidenced by the related accident analysis carried out by the NHTSA give ample evidence of situations where the perception chain may miss or incorrectly classify objects in the environment of the ego system.
 To stress this difference, we referred to in [DHS+2024] to the Lagebild as Descriptive Beliefs of the ego system, which in general will differ from the ground truth of the state of the environment of the HAV.
-This entails, that there is a constant need for monitoring the plausibility of the computed Lagebild, the need for enabling belief revision if new perceptions are inconsistent with previous observation, as well as the need to regularly adapt components of the perception chain by learning from mis-classifications and mis-observation, and adapting sensorand/or classifier characterizations by addressing the causes of misinterpretation or inaccuracies, requiring over-the-air update capabilities.
+This entails, that there is a constant need for monitoring the plausibility of the computed Lagebild, the need for enabling belief revision if new perceptions are inconsistent with previous observation, as well as the need to regularly adapt components of the perception chain by learning from mis-classifications and mis-observation, and adapting sensor- and/or classifier characterizations by addressing the causes of misinterpretation or inaccuracies, requiring over-the-air update capabilities.

 We present in this section a meta-requirement on the perception chain, which, when established by the components of the perception chain through propagating robustness guarantees, enforces that what the ego car believes to be true about its environment, and the actual ground truth, rarely differ for all aspects of the environment which are relevant for ensuring the safety of the ego vehicle.
 The vague term "rarely" is given a precise meaning in the formal definition of this meta-requirement on the quality of the perception chain given below.
 The term "relevant" is also given a more precise meaning below; intuitively, an object in the environment of HAV is relevant if missing or mis-qualifying this object or its attributes could lead to accidents.
 Our meta-requirement on the perception chain demands that the perception of "relevant" environmental objects errs with rate at most r.
-This rate of misperception can then be used in the system hazards analysis to quantify the resulting risks of such misperceptions, taking into account the hazard severity.
+This rate of misperceptions, taking into account the hazard severity.